 - Have a lower writing quality

-- They don’t quit – the discourse gets worse over time
+- They don’t quit and the posts gets worse over time

-There are many methodologies on dealing with Internet Trolls.
+If you’ve got an actual troll on your hands, it’s time to tread carefully.
+There are many methodologies on dealing with internet trolls.
 Some people say to confront them, some suggest using humor, and others try to erase posts.